zein7/user-documentation/docs/creating_and_editing/comparing_two_items.rst

 How to Compare Two Items Together
 =================================

+This "comparator" tool lets you compare two different metadata items together.

-Go to your "Homepage", this is the page that you land on when logging into the system
+To get started, go to your "Homepage", this is the page that you land on when logging into the system

 .. screenshot::
    :server_path: /